Prabowo’s petulance mars Jokowi’s Indonesia election winBy Patrick Tibke Jul 23, 2014 1:14PM UTC

 As per the final tallies of Indonesia’s National Elections Commission (KPU), Jokowi took 53.15% of the popular vote, whilst Prabowo lagged behind with 46.85%.

 The official results are thus very much in line with those projected by the eight reputable pollsters who called the election in Jokowi’s favour earlier this month, on the basis of unofficial, private quick counts.
-Conversely – and perhaps somewhat predictably – the quick count data produced by the four (now disgraced) pollsters who called the election for Prabowo has been shown to be wildly inaccurate and potentially bogus.
+Conversely, and perhaps somewhat predictably, the quick count data produced by the four (now disgraced) pollsters who called the election for Prabowo have been shown to be wildly inaccurate and potentially bogus.

-Rumours also circulated that another of Prabowo’s close allies, Amien Rais, would abandon his adopted frontrunner and distance he and Rajasa’s National Mandate Party from the “Red and White Coalition” of naysayers.
-He later rebutted such hearsay, however, after voicing his unequivocal support for Prabowo’s withdrawal and reiterating – in his own equally emphatic verbiage – Prabowo’s charges of “extraordinary, systematic, structured, massive [electoral fraud], for which there is already overwhelming evidence”.
+Rumours also circulated that another of Prabowo’s close allies, Amien Rais, would abandon his adopted frontrunner and distance his and Rajasa’s National Mandate Party from the “Red and White Coalition” of naysayers.
+He later rebutted such hearsay, however, after voicing his unequivocal support for Prabowo’s withdrawal and reiterating—in his own equally emphatic verbiage—Prabowo’s charges of “extraordinary, systematic, structured, massive [electoral fraud], for which there is already overwhelming evidence.”

-Prior to yesterday’s tragicomic turn of events at “Red and White Coalition” HQ, most observers had expected a defeated Prabowo to take his grievances straight to the Constitutional Court in order to appeal against an unfavourable vote count – a legal recourse which is of course guaranteed to any losing party in a presidential election.
-However, in one of yesterday’s most intriguing plot twists, it soon became apparent that an officially withdrawn Prabowo wouldn’t be able to challenge the KPU’s verdict at the courts, as the termination of his candidature also forfeits his constitutional right of appeal.
+Prior to yesterday’s tragicomic turn of events at “Red and White Coalition” HQ, most observers had expected a defeated Prabowo to take his grievances straight to the Constitutional Court in order to appeal against an unfavourable vote count—a legal recourse which is of course guaranteed to any losing party in a presidential election.
+However, in one of yesterday’s most intriguing plot twists, it soon became apparent that an officially withdrawn Prabowo would be unable to challenge the KPU’s verdict at the courts, as the termination of his candidature also forfeits his constitutional right of appeal.

 For a brief period, this appeared to be a controversial point; up until team Prabowo’s chief legal representative, a lawyer named Mahendra Datta, went on record with Kompas.com to clarify the situation.
-“Why won’t we go to the Constitutional Court?”, he asked rhetorically, “[Because] only those who have legal standing can go to the Constitutional Court, that is to say, those who are registered as presidential and vice-presidential candidates.
-[However], by withdrawing [from the election] we are no longer…candidates nor do we have any legal standing.”
+“Why won’t we go to the Constitutional Court?”, he asked. “[Because] only those who have legal standing can go to the Constitutional Court, that is to say, those who are registered as presidential and vice-presidential candidates.
+[However], by withdrawing [from the election] we are no longer […] candidates nor do we have any legal standing.”

 Any candidate for President or Vice President who deliberately withdraws after the first round of voting and before the implementation of the second round of voting, will be punished with a minimum of 36 months to a maximum of 72 months imprisonment, and a fine of between Rp50,000,000,000.00 [$4.3m] to Rp100,000,000,000.00. [$8.7m].